AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-57588-region-id-error-when-shipping-to-multiple-addresses.md

 <u>Steps to reproduce</u>:

-1. Configure the Braintree payment method.
+1. Configure the [!DNL Braintree] payment method.
 1. Log in as a customer on the storefront.
 1. Add a product to the cart and proceed to view and edit the cart.
 1. Add multiple addresses *(For example, UK, US, CA)* during the checkout process and review the order.